rohanmittal01/Farmiculture/readme.md

 1. Change directory to Plant-recommendation-system folder
 2. In Terminal, run the command 'npm install'
 3. In Terminal, execute 'npm run dev'

+# For Screenshots and more details, Please refer 'Farmiculture Document.pdf'